AHCoder/galaxy-integration-ngameboy/README.md

 Game Boy Integration for GOG Galaxy 2.0

 ## Features
-* Looks for gba files in a folder you specify
+* Looks for gb, gbc, and gba files in a folder you specify
 * Supports launching games with mGBA

 ## Requirements